awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

-# Reset the Local Administrator Password on Amazon EC2 Windows Instances<a name="automation-ec2reset"></a>
+# Reset the Local Administrator Password on Amazon EC2 Windows Instances, and SSH Key on Amazon EC2 Linux Instances<a name="automation-ec2reset"></a>

-You can use the **AWSSupport\-ResetAccess** document to automatically reenable local Administrator password generation on Amazon EC2 Windows instances\.
+You can use the **AWSSupport\-ResetAccess** document to automatically reenable local Administrator password generation on Amazon EC2 Windows instances, and to generate a new SSH key on Amazon EC2 Linux instances\.
 The **AWSSupport\-ResetAccess** document is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to reset the local administator password\.

-**Note**
-The **AWSSupport\-ResetAccess** document is currently not supported for Linux instances\.
-If you execute the automation on a Linux instance, the automation fails without making changes to your instance\.

 You can use Automation with the **AWSSupport\-ResetAccess** document to solve the following problems:
++ Windows
-+ You lost your EC2 key pair: and want to create a password\-enabled AMI from your current instance, so that you can launch a new EC2 instance and select a key pair you own
+  + You lost your EC2 key pair: you want to create a password\-enabled AMI from your current instance, so that you can launch a new EC2 instance and select a key pair you own
   + You lost your local Administrator password: you want to generate a new password you can decrypt with the current EC2 key pair\.
++ Linux
+  + You lost your EC2 key pair, or configured SSH access to the instance with a key you lost: you want to create a new SSH key for your current instance, so that you can connect again

 **Note**
 If your EC2 Windows instance is configured for Systems Manager, you can also reset your local Administrator password by using EC2Rescue and Run Command\.
 For more information, see [Using EC2Rescue for Windows Server with Systems Manager Run Command](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2rw-ssm.html) in the *Amazon EC2 User Guide for Windows Instances*\.